barneyb/jstetris/README.md

 # jstetris - build your own

+---

+## ANSWER KEY BRANCH

+This branch is "completed", with all the assignments finished and correct.
+It's the "answer key", more or less, though obviously there isn't necessarily a single correct answer for any of the assignments.

+---

 Super simple JS Tetris game, designed to be reconstructed in place by anyone with a little JavaScript familiarity.
 The game is fully implemented, with a series of "assignments" that slowly build up the same functionality, replacing